 - tread design

-A lighter vehicle with narrow tires and low tread depth will hydroplane at a much lower speed than a heavier vehicle with wide tires and deep tread.
-In the wrong conditions, hydroplaning can happen to any vehicle.
-The best way to avoid hydroplaning is to drive with caution and to make sure your tires have enough tread depth to evacuate water on the road surfaces.
+A lighter vehicle with tires that have little remaining tread depth will hydroplane at a much slower speed than a heavier vehicle with wide tires and deep tread.
+However, depending on the severity of the road conditions, hydroplaning can happen to any vehicle, especially when driving at speeds faster than 50 miles per hour.

 Tips To Help Prevent Hydroplaning

-- Try to avoid puddles and areas that tend to collect standing water
+- Try to avoid puddles and areas that tend to collect and retain water.

 If you do hydroplane, try not to panic.
 Your instincts may tell you to accelerate or to slam on the brakes; it is best not to do either.
 Any sudden actions could cause the situation to become more dangerous.
-Additionally, it is best not to use your cruise control function while driving in wet conditions.
+Instead, gradually decelerate and continue to drive with caution on wet roadways.